wireapp/brand/text/glossary/index.md

 {: #chat-head} ~~chat head~~ → [avatar](#avatar)
 : Deprecated term for user profile picture (icon).

+{: #client} client
+: A logged–in user account on a specific Wire installation.
+Users may have multiple clients if they are logged in on multiple Wire installations _(on desktop and mobile [devices](#device), or different desktop browsers)_.
+A Wire installation can also have multiple clients _(personal and team accounts on a single installation)_.

 {: #conversation} conversation
 : Preferred term for 1:1 or group chat.
 If space is tight or context is informal, “chat” is OK.